 This is an ongoing program in which we explore all aspects of woodworking from the most elementary to extremely complex.
 The idea is to try out tools and techniques of all kinds and begin to develop proficiency in many of these.
 Each project will involve design, planning and layout.
 We will work with both hand and power tools and cover all kinds of joinery.
 We will study the physical properties of wood and begin to intuit how these properties relate to our projects and tool use.
 We will also cover many of the manufactured products used in furniture and cabinet making such as plys and composites, hardware, glues and finishes.

-This program is designed around the individual and students can join in at any time.
+This program is designed around the individual and students can join in at any time (when the program is in session).
 The student and instructor jointly develop a unique curriculum.
 Projects will be chosen that push the limits of our experience while building confidence.
 The nature and complexity of these projects will depend on prior experience, and personal goals for the course.

 In addition to instructional time and guided work we will, as a group, set up times for “open shop” in which students can, on their own, continue with their projects.

-*Note: Though you may join this class at any time, please register at least one week before you would like to begin.
+*Note: Though you may join this class at any time (when the program is in session), please register at least one week before you would like to begin.
 This will give the instructor a chance to contact you and begin the process of developing your individualized curriculum.